KranthiK0/KranthiK0/README.md

 # Hello, I'm kranthi! 👋

-I'm a passionate developer & Researcher with a focus on Machine Learning and Data Science.
+I'm a passionate developer & Researcher with a focus on Machine Learning and Software Engineering.
 I enjoy building projects that combine cutting-edge technology with practical solutions.
-I am Currently doing a Thesis in Decentralised Federated Learning Domain , Pursuing My Master's in Computer Science at OHIO UNIVERSITY.

-- 🔭 I am honing my development and problem solving skills.
 - 🌱 I’m  Computer Science Grad from Ohio University
-- 🔭 My interests are Machine Learning,Software Engineering and Data.

 ## 🔧 Technologies & Tools